orlandos-nl/MongoKitten/README.md

 ### Queries

 Using the above model, we can query it from a MeowCollection.
-Get your instance from the MeowDatabase using a subscritp!
+Get your instance from the MeowDatabase using a typed subscript!

 ```swift
 let users = meow[User.self]
 ```

-Next, run a `find` or `count` query:
+Next, run a `find` or `count` query, but using a type-checked syntax instead!
+Each portion of the path needs to be prefixed with `$` to access the `Field` property wrapper.

 ```swift
 let adultCount = try await users.count(matching: { user in